aminbenmansour/blockchain-simulation/README.md

 ### before we get started

 Remember that a blockchain is an *immutable, sequential chain of records* called **Blocks**.
 They can contain *transactions, files or any data you like*, really.
 But the important thing is that they’re chained together using *hashes*.

+### representing a blockchain
+We’ll create a Blockchain class whose constructor creates an initial empty list (to store our blockchain), and another to store transactions

+Our Blockchain class is responsible for managing the chain.
+It will store transactions and have some helper methods for adding new blocks to the chain.